CprimeLearningLabs/gitops-bootcamp/README.md

 ### Machine Setup

-Instructions for setting up a machien for the course [can be found here](setup/).
+Instructions for setting up a machine for the course [can be found here](setup/).

 The lab exercises themselves [can be found here](exercise/).